cap-anna/react-basics/README.md

 # Cap internal React Training

-This is the slideshow for Cap Germany's internal React training.
+This slideshow is introducing some React Basics.

 # View it

-To view this presentation, just head over to https://cap-react-trainings.github.io/presentation
+To view this presentation, just head over to https://cap-anna.github.io/react-basics/#/

 Tipp:

 Press "s" to start the speaker's view!

-# Print it

-If you want to export it as a pdf file, you can go to https://cap-react-trainings.github.io/presentation/?print-pdf and `Cmd + P` or `Strg + P` it into a PDF.

 # Work on it